 - Prevalence of mental health disorders.
 Women suffer from post-traumatic stress disorder (PTSD), depression, anxiety, and eating disorders more often than men, which can influence both substance use and the onset of addiction.

 Just as women may abuse and be affected by substances differently, they also may use different types of substances at varying rates than men.
 Some of the common drugs of abuse among women are highlighted below.

 Women go to doctors more often than men and are more apt to report acute and chronic pain; therefore, women are more likely to be prescribed pain relievers than men, NIDA publishes.
 Women may also be prescribed higher doses of these medications for longer durations than men.

-Most prescription painkillers are opioid drugs, which are extremely addictive.
+Many prescription painkillers are opioid drugs, which are extremely addictive.
 Using these drugs for an extended period of time, even with a legitimate prescription, can cause the brain and body to become physically dependent on them.
+Examples include: